cablehead/stacks/README.md

 CURRENTLY HERE

-- Show current selection in statusbar
 - Bring back triggerCopy
 - Edit a stack name
+- Create a new stack
 - Edit an item
 - New items
 - Restore filter